 Governments, regulators and central banks (including the ECB), have also announced that they are taking or considering measures seeking to safeguard the stability of the financial sector, to prevent lending to the business sector from being jeopardised and to ensure the payment system continues to function properly, as described under the heading 'Description of ING Groep N.V. - Significant Developments in 2020'.
 As at the date of this Registration Document, the ECB allows banks to operate below the level of capital required by the Pillar 2 Guidance, capital conservation buffer and the liquidity coverage ratio.
-Several countries also released or reduced countercyclical buffers (CCyB).
+The ECB has communicated its commitment to extend this permission until at least the end of 2022.
+In March 2020, several countries also released or reduced countercyclical buffers (CCyB), only some of them having announced a partial increase in the second half of 2022.
 The ECB has also issued a recommendation to the banks that it supervises that such banks should exercise extreme prudence when deciding on or paying out dividends or performing share buy-backs until 30 September 2021.
-However, it is not certain whether these or future measures will be extended or maintained for a sufficient period of time, or whether such measures will be successful in mitigating the economic consequences of the pandemic and related response measures.
+After this date supervisors will again assess the capital and distribution plans of each bank as part of the regular supervisory process.
+However, it is not certain whether the relief measures will be extended or maintained for a sufficient period of time, or whether such measures will be successful in mitigating the economic consequences of the pandemic and related response measures.
 If the pandemic is prolonged or the actions are unsuccessful, additional actions by governments and central banks may follow and the adverse impact on the global economy will deepen, and ING's business, results and financial condition may be materially adversely affected.

 In 2020, the Covid-19 pandemic affected all of ING's businesses, including lower or negative interest rates, lower oil prices and credit deterioration of loans to ING's customers.
 These effects have also resulted in an increase in the allowance for credit losses and impairments on non-financial assets, and reduced net interest income due to lower interest rates.
 While these effects were partly offset by resilient fee and commission income in 2020, this level of activity may not persist in future periods.

-With Covid-19 infection rates having recently increased, especially in some European countries, and further lockdown measures having been reintroduced, this may result in changes in government responses and further downside risk towards macro-economic developments, with possibly a deeper risk aversion and a delayed recovery.
+Although the roll-out of the vaccine programmes gained momentum in the second quarter of 2021, accompanied by the gradual reopening of economies, the end of the second quarter of 2021 was again marked by an increasing number of Covid-19 infections, mainly due to the spread of the Delta variant.
+This may result in changes in government responses and further downside risk towards macro-economic developments, with possibly a deeper risk aversion and a delayed recovery.
 These developments may result in further negative impact on ING's business, results and financial condition.